Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Approximate and constrained matrix scaling

 We also introduce the constraint of lower-bounded scaling factors, and solve for the following problem.

-\begin{problem}[$(C,\varepsilon)$-matrix scaling problem] Given positive constants $C$ and $\varepsilon$, find an $\eta \in \R_+^n$ which is an $\varepsilon$-approximate bi-stochastic scaling factor of $A$ and satisfies that $\min_{i} \eta_i \ge C$. \end{problem}
+\begin{problem}[$(C_{\rm SK},\varepsilon_{\rm SK})$-matrix scaling problem] Given positive constants $C_{\rm SK}$ and $\varepsilon_{\rm SK}$, find an $\eta \in \R_+^n$ which is an $\varepsilon_{\rm SK}$-approximate bi-stochastic scaling factor of $A$ and satisfies that $\min_{i} \eta_i \ge C_{\rm SK}$. \end{problem}

-We will show that, when $W$ is built from clean manifold data and $(C, \varepsilon)$ are properly chosen, the solution set of Problem \ref{prob:C-eps-matrix-scaling} is not empty - by constructing a solution which we call the {\it population} scaling factor.
-Furthermore, we will show that any solution $\eta$ to the $(C,\varepsilon)$-scaling problem approximates the population scaling factor, to be specified below.
+Theoretically, we will show that, when $W$ is built from clean manifold data and $(C_{\rm SK}, \varepsilon_{\rm SK})$ are properly chosen, the solution set of Problem \ref{prob:C-eps-matrix-scaling} is not empty - by constructing a solution which we call the {\it population} scaling factor (Section \ref{subsec:population-scaling}).
+Furthermore, we will show that any solution $\eta$ to the $(C_{\rm SK},\varepsilon_{\rm SK})$-scaling problem approximates the population scaling factor, to be specified below (Section \ref{subsec:lemmas-scaling}).
+The lower bound $C_{\rm SK}$ will be used in our analysis, in Section \ref{subsec:lemmas-scaling} and the subsequent proofs.
+In algorithm, the entry-wise lower bound incurs a minor modification of the SK iterations, see more in Section \ref{subsec:modified-SK}.